dbl-works/terraform/s3/README.md

-# Terraform Module: S3 Replica
+# Terraform Module: S3

-A repository for setting up an S3 bucket replica
+A repository for setting up an S3 bucket

 ## Usage